syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 ![Caption summary template in rows for WPF DataGrid](Summaries_images/Summaries_img27.png)

 ##### Using template selector

-Caption summary row provides support to choose different data template based on underlying data object using  `GridTableSummaryRow.TitleTemplateSelector` property.
+The template for the caption summary row can also be loaded based on data object and the data-bound element using the `GridSummaryRow.TitleTemplateSelector` property with [GridSummaryRow.ShowSummaryInRow](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridSummaryRow~ShowSummaryInRow.html) enabled.

 {% tabs %}
 {% highlight xaml %}